takenet/markdocs/README.md

 ## SiteMap Localization

 The SiteMap itens can be localized if your enable localization in the `Web.Config` file.
-The localization resources must match the part of the file name discarding the sort index and the extension and should be available in your `AppGlobal_Resources`.
+The localization resources must match the part of the file name discarding the sort index and the extension and should be available in your `AppGlobal_Resources` named `SiteMapResources`.

 ## License